 The variations between the individual results can be explained mainly by the stochastic nature of accidents as rare events, but there might also be something more.
 Looking at figure 2, there are some indications of a double peak in the curve.
 This could reveal the presence of distinct subgroups in the sample of roundabouts with different safety effects.
 Looking at the second peak, in the neighbourhood of coordinates (5.27; 1.89), all intersections are located inside built-up areas.
-However, as one of the major conclusions in this study is that roundabouts inside built-up areas perform less well compared to roundabouts outside built-up areas when it comes to the safety of bicyclists, a higher representation of locations inside built-up areas in the group of the worst performing locations shouldn't be really surprising.
+However, as one of the major conclusions in this study is that roundabouts inside built-up areas perform weaker compared to roundabouts outside built-up areas when it comes to the safety of bicyclists, a higher representation of locations inside built-up areas in the group of the worst performing locations shouldn't be really surprising.
 The available data don't enable to give an accurate explanation for the second peak in the curve.
 Unknown influencing factors may exist.
-For example, no information was available about the type of bicyclist facility (motorised traffic and bicyclists mixed together - so called mixed traffic solution, adjoining - close to the roadway - cycle tracks or physically separated cycle paths) present at the roundabouts studied, while specific design characteristics may have an important effect on accidents for specific groups of road users [4].
-More research on this topic should be carried out.
+For example, no information was available about the type of bicyclist facility (motorised traffic and bicyclists mixed together - the so called mixed traffic solution, adjoining - close to the roadway - cycle tracks or physically separated cycle paths) present at the roundabouts studied, while specific design characteristics may have an important effect on accidents for specific groups of road users (Daniels and Wets, 2005).
+Also the number of lanes on the roundabout, which was not known in this case, might influence the results as double-lane roundabouts tend to reduce accidents less in comparison to single lane roundabouts (Persaud et al, 2001).

 One of the restrictions of this study is the lack of data about the evolution of traffic volume on the locations studied, particularly the evolution of motorised traffic and bicyclist traffic.
 By using a large comparison group it was possible to account for both general trends in traffic volume as well as possible evolutions in modal choice.

 But, at a local scale level, one cannot exclude the effect of roundabouts on exposure, for motorised traffic as well as for bicyclists.
-Although there is no evidence of such at present, it is possible that some bicyclists or car drivers will change their route choice after the construction of a roundabout, either resulting in an increased use of the roundabout or a decrease in the use, depending on personal preferences.
-Either changes in the route choice could make the results in this study weaker (if roundabouts attract bicyclists this would create a higher risk exposure for bicyclists at the site, but a corresponding lower risk elsewhere, in which case we are too pessimistic in our estimates) but the results might also be stronger (if bicyclists use roundabouts less than the previous type of intersection, in which case our estimations are even too modest).
-As no data on bicyclists' exposure were available, we couldn't account for possible changes in the choice of route.
+It is possible that some bicyclists or car drivers will change their route choice after the construction of a roundabout, either resulting in an increased use of the roundabout or a decrease in the use, depending on personal preferences.
+Either changes in the route choice could make the results in this study weaker (if roundabouts for instance would attract bicyclists this would create a higher exposure for bicyclists at the site, but a corresponding lower risk elsewhere, in which case we are too pessimistic in our estimates) but the results might also be stronger (if bicyclists would use roundabouts less than the previous types of intersections, in which case our estimations are even too modest).
+As no data on exposure were available, we couldn't account for possible changes in the choice of route.
 Further research in this area is nevertheless recommended.